KiraPopko/Testautomatisering_Workshops/Userstories.md

 4) As a user I want to by Espresso inside the Cloud Forest Cafe.

 5) As a user I want to be able to navigate the game through the buttons in the footer nav-bar.

+_User story:_ As a person I should be able to press all play buttons and get the correct outcome.

+As a person I want to see changes in state board during the game se game

+features(in your hipsters bag) should be updated views